Todar Mal: As a soldier

-Todar Mal is recognized as an able warrior, who led in various battles.
+Todar Mal is recognized as an able warrior who led in various battles.

 In 1571, he was employed under Muzaffar and in 1572, he served under Akbar against Khan Zaman (vide no 61).

 In the 19th year of Akbar's reign, a significant event unfolded that showcased the strategic acumen and bravery of Man Singh.
 Following the conquest of Patna, Man Singh was honored with a Salam and naqqara and was ordered to accompany Munim Khan to Bengal.
 This expedition was crucial in maintaining Mughal dominance in the region, and Man Singh emerged as the soul of this campaign.

 The journey to Bengal was fraught with challenges.
 The region was known for its rebellious factions and the powerful Afghan chief, Da'ud Khan-i-Kharani.
 The battle with Da'ud Khan was particularly intense.
 Khan Alam, a notable Mughal commander, was killed in action, and Munim Khan's horse fled the battlefield, creating a moment of potential chaos.
 However, Man Singh's unwavering resolve turned the tide.
-Holding his ground bravely, he not only prevented a defeat but secured a resounding victory.
+Holding his ground bravely, he not only prevented a defeat but also secured a resounding victory.
 Todar Mal, another key figure in Akbar's court, famously remarked, "What harm if Khan Alam is dead; what fear if the Khan Khanan's horse has run away, the empire is ours!"
 This statement underscored the resilience and determination of the Mughal forces under Man Singh's leadership.